alttch/roboger/README.md

 Limitations
 -----------

-* don't use sqlite engine in production, mysql is tested, sqlite not yet )
 * until launch of https://roboger.com/, stability is very limited, management API can be changed at any time.
 Use at your own risk